-At least once a year we will send you a summary of the value of your investments and the transactions you made.
+At least once a year we will send you a summary of the value of your investments, the transactions you made, and information about your guarantees.

 The annual audited financial statements and semi-annual unaudited financial statements for each fund are available on Sun Life's website or on request.